 I’d follow for as long as I could.
 Unless I’m mistaken, they often have some preference for shoots and leaves, often pausing (for the coolness?) in areas of new life.

 The ant above would have been well over an inch long.
 They look, and are, ferocious, with both needle-edged pincers and a powerful sting.
-They seemed able to see me from some distance away.
+They seem able to see me from some distance away.

 One would think that in their one-inch realm, they’d have things entirely their own way.
 Perhaps not.
 There’s a smaller ant species up there, orange-red with thick, sculpted limbs.

 An ant expert, Dr. Ajay Narendra, tells me these are Podomyrma ants.
 I am not sure of the exact species here, but one kind of Podomyrma is called, wonderfully, the “muscleman ant,” after limbs of the kind I was trying to describe just above.
 (I should have just said: like a body builder).
 In the photo, a Podomyrma has seized a larger dark ant – not a Myrmecia, apparently, but another.*

 In the video below, a single muscleman is hauling two larger dead ants straight up a tree.
 I thought the dead ones might be Myrmecia, but Narendra says they are probably not.
 Still, the muscleman (musclewoman, more accurately) is clearly not an ant to mess with.

 The sweeping away of so much by the fires made these tiny dramas visible.
 They are slowly being submerged again by the returning green.